-I find that traffic fines averaging \$195 and associated with payments of \$302 over the following six quarters are associated with increases in unpaid bills in collections of about \$34.
-I interpret this as evidence that, on average, households must borrow \$12 out of other financial obligations such as utility or medical bills to cover \$100 in unplanned expenses.
-This interpretation is supported by two additional results.
-First, the effect of fines on unpaid bills appears attributable to fine payment itself, rather than other institutional explanations such as traffic court involvement, driver license points, or driver license suspensions.
-And second, heterogeneity analysis by proxies for an individual's financial buffer reveal that default which ultimately leads to collections activity is the "last resort" for households, preceded by paying with cash on hand, formal borrowing, and delaying credit line payments as sources for financing unplanned expenses.
+I find that traffic fines averaging \$195 and associated with payments of \$315 over the following six quarters are associated with increases in unpaid bills in collections of about \$34.
+I interpret this as evidence that some fraction of households must default on other financial obligations in order to cover unplanned expense, which that interpretation supported by two additional pieces of evidence.
+First, the effect of fines on unpaid bills appears attributable to fine payment itself, rather than other institutional explanations such as traffic court involvement, driver license suspensions, or the accrual of driver license points.
+And second, heterogeneity analysis by proxies for an individual's financial buffer reveal that default which ultimately leads to collections activity is the "last resort" for households, preceded by paying with cash on hand, formal borrowing, and delaying credit line payments as sources for financing unexpected expenses.

-In turn, increased default leads to measurable longer-run effects on access to credit.
-I find that three years out from a traffic stop, credit scores and borrowing limits are 2.6 percentage points and \$330 lower, respectively.
-I also find evidence that this worsening financial position is associated with a 1.2 percentage point (eight percent) decline in the likelihood of appearing as employed in a database of payroll records from large employers, who cover about a quarter of total employment in Florida and pay 25 percent higher wages than the average job.
-I interpret this result as suggesting employment instability as well as a slightly diminished ability to obtain or hold "good" jobs.
+In turn, increased default leads to measurable longer-run effects on access to credit, with credit scores and borrowing limits falling by 2.6 points and \$330, respectively, over the three years following a traffic stop.
+I also find evidence that this worsening financial position is associated with a 1.2 percentage point (eight percent) decline in the likelihood of appearing as employed in a database of payroll records from large employers.
+I interpret this finding as suggestive of a diminished ability to obtain or hold "good jobs."

-My finding that fines are associated with increased financial distress, declines in credit reputation, and reduced employment stability suggests that, on average, households cannot easily absorb typical, but unplanned, expense shocks.
-Based on reasonable assumptions about the distribution of treatment effects, the results suggest that between 30 and 60 percent of individuals in the sample are induced to borrow from other financial obligations when faced with a \$300 emergency expense, consistent with recent survey evidence on the prevalence of financial fragility in the United States.
+The evidence that fines are associated with increased financial distress, declines in credit reputation, and changes in employment situations suggests that many households cannot easily absorb typical, but unplanned, expense shocks.
+A conservative estimate implies that at least 11 percent (se=3 percent), while my preferred approach implies that at least 38 percent (se=11 percent), of households are induced to borrow from other financial obligations when faced with an emergency \$315 expense, consistent with recent survey evidence on the prevalence of financial fragility in the United States.